Everyone wants technology in the classroom.

-Why technology in the classroom is important
+Benefits of technology in the classroom – for students

-It develops students’ technological soft skills
+It develops technological soft skills

 - navigating new and unfamiliar technologies independently